evanx/redishub/README.md

 It is a deployment of my Node project: https://github.com/evanx/rquery, using Nginx and Redis 2.8.

-We intend to serve data globally via the CloudFlare CDN on `cdn.redishub.com.` This is for URL-secured data e.g. that you specifically publish from account keyspaces.
+We serve data globally via the CloudFlare CDN on `cdn.redishub.com.` This is for URL-secured data e.g. that you specifically publish from account keyspaces.
 It will be cached by CloudFlare for 3 minutes, and so is "warm" data, i.e. regularly updated.

 Incidently, we classify `replica.redishub.com` as "hot" data, since it is updated continually via database replication, and not cached via CloudFlare.
 Moreover it performs client cert authentication to authorise account access.

 There are multiple production configurations deployed via Nginx:
 - demo.redishub.com - playground with short TTLs and no client auth